Wychwood School

-Wychwood School is an independent school for girls aged 11–18, located in Oxford, Oxfordshire, England.
-The school is a member of the Girls' Schools Association and is a registered charity.
+Wychwood School is a co-educational private day and boarding school for pupils aged 11–18, located in Oxford, Oxfordshire, England.
+The school is a member of the Girls' Schools Association and is owned by Albion Schools and Wychwood School Charity Ltd (No. 309684).
 The school is located on the southern corner of Bardwell Road and Banbury Road in North Oxford.
-The Dragon School is located close by, further down Bardwell Road.